 Email is best in the beginning.

 Emailing a potential date is a lot like flirting.
 The purpose of the first email is to get them to respond, to open a dialogue.
-You want to get their interest but leave it open ended so that they will respond back to you.
+You want to get their interest but leave it open-ended so that they will respond back to you.
 Keep your emails short and charming.
-Another tip: don’t send a barrage of emails to one person, follow their pace and try to keep up.
+Another tip: don’t send a barrage of emails to one person, follow their pace, and try to keep up.
 (If they send 4 a week, you send 4 or so a week.)

 So How Do You Write That First Email?

 When replying to personal ads, try to be, well, personable.
 Write at least a paragraph or two about yourself and what you like about them or their personal ad.
-Many of the principles of profile writing apply to email, such as staying positive, being honest, and paying close attention to spelling and grammar.
+Many of the principles of profile writing apply to emails, such as staying positive, being honest, and paying close attention to spelling and grammar.

-Meeting someone online is very exciting and can make you feel like a love struck teenager, but do your best not to sound like one.
-Most of us are looking for someone that is a little more mature, someone that has potential for being a lifetime partner.
+Meeting someone online is very exciting and can make you feel like a love-struck teenager, but do your best not to sound like one.
+Most of us are looking for someone that is a little more mature, someone that has the potential for being a lifetime partner.
 When you first start communicating with a person, there is nothing wrong with flirtation, being happy, and laughing, but make sure it’s not over the top.
 Also, don’t start by pouring out your soul, telling him or her all about your ex-spouse or ex-significant other.
 Avoid talking about personal things such as financial problems, health issues, or stories about your dysfunctional family.
 This is a huge turnoff, and an excellent way to scare someone away.
 Save that kind of talk for your Thursday night poker game or day at the hairdresser.
-If you are a single parent, a little bit of conversation about your kids is fine to break the ice and find common ground, but remember you are trying to build a romantic connection, so keep it too a minimum.
+If you are a single parent, a little bit of conversation about your kids is fine to break the ice and find common ground, but remember you are trying to build a romantic connection, so keep it to a minimum.

 Always be honest!

 If the relationship moves forward, the truth will come out eventually.
-It’s far better to be yourself up front rather than tell a silly lie in the beginning, only to be found out and have a potential relationship fall apart.
+It’s far better to be yourself upfront rather than tell a silly lie in the beginning, only to be found out and have a potential relationship fall apart.